Why Winter Camping in Ontario Is Awesome

 Like many campgrounds, they are not in dense, urban areas.
 Unfortunately, there is not a 5G tower on each corner and service can be spotty in the great outdoors.
 This is what some people will call a drawback – there is no wifi at the campground unless you are bringing your own.
 At Mew Lake, to have wifi access, we had to drive 20-25 minutes to the Algonquin Visitor’s Centre to use theirs.
 If you are looking for a digital detox, go camping.

-Important to keep in mind, an iPhone looks for a stronger signal everywhere and in the sub-zero weather, the battery drains itself in a matter of minutes.
+Important to keep in mind, an iPhone looks for a stronger signal everywhere and in sub-zero weather, the battery drains itself in a matter of minutes.

 Winter Camping in a yurt at Algonquin Park #mewlake #algonquinpark #yurtlife #glamping #wintercamping #travelblogger #femaletravelblogger #ontarioroadtrips #yurtcamping